Delve.ai

 • Positioning – create a unique brand positioning that resonates with the target market.

-STP helps you develop marketing messages that efficiently convey your value proposition and brand personality to each segment.
-Furthermore, you get the option to highlight specific product benefits to specific customer segments.
+STP helps you develop marketing messages that efficiently convey each segment's value proposition and brand personality.
+Furthermore, you can highlight specific product benefits to particular customer segments.

 STP marketing model